 Ingredient Notes:

-- Gluten Free Flour Blend - I have tested this recipe with Authentic Food's Steve's GF Bread Blend and Cup4Cup.
-(Note Cup4Cup has milk powder, and it isn't dairy-free.)
+- Gluten Free Flour Blend – I have tested this recipe with the two flour blends listed above.
 Other gluten free flour blends should work, but you need to be sure to use a gluten free flour blend that works well with yeast.
-Note - King Arthur's Measure for Measure and Bob's Red Mill 1 to 1 GF Blend state on their bags that these blends don't rise well in yeast recipes.
+Note – King Arthur’s Measure for Measure and Bob’s Red Mill 1 to 1 GF Blend state on their bags that these blends don’t rise well in yeast recipes.

 - Yeast - double-check the brand you use is gluten free.
 Red Star Platinum is NOT gluten free!